Tomás Estrada Palma

 Historical significance

-July 9, 1835 – November 4, 1908) was a Cuban politician, the president of the Republic of Cuba in Arms during the Ten Years' War, and the first President of Cuba, between May 20, 1902, and September 28, 1906.
 He was eventually successful in garnering the attention of influential Americans.
 During his presidency his major accomplishments included improving Cuba's infrastructure, communication, and public health.
-Tomás Estrada Palma was a Cuban politician, the president of the Republic of Cuba in Arms during the Ten Years' War, and the first President of Cuba, between May 20, 1902, and September 28, 1906.
+Tomás Estrada Palma was a Cuban politician, the president of the Republic of Cuba in Arms during the Ten Years' War, and the first President of Cuba, between, and.